MotorSport Vision: Couvron

 MSV will build a circuit at the former Laon-Couvron Air Base in France, 120 km northeast of Paris.
 Circuit plans were revised in 2022, with a shortened layout and the entire site set to be powered by renewable energy generated by a large 800 acre on-site solar park.

 The circuit is designed to suit EVs and conventional internal combustion-powered cars, and is expected to host up to six race meetings a year as well as manufacturer testing and promotional events.
 The site will include a conference centre, and other business units.

 Circuito de Navarra

 On 30 September 2022, it was announced that MSV won the bid for purchasing Circuito de Navarra.
-As part of its agreement, MSV will resurface the circuit and finalize the circuit's 2023 calendar programme along with maintaining the current management of this circuit.
+Since then, the first phase of its programme of improvements has been completed, involving a complete overhaul of the race control complex.
+This included new screens and upgraded CCTV technology, along with a complete exterior redecoration of the race control tower and main pit buildings, including all the garage doors.
+This exterior aesthetic overhaul has extended beyond that area, elevating the FIA Grade 1T and Grade 2 circuit’s presentation to match its status as one of Spain’s best motorsport venues.

+Circuito de Navarra is located near the town of Los Arcos and is a multi-discipline sporting complex featuring a 2.4 mile road course, half-mile karting circuit, skid pan, off-road area and facilities.

 Series

 MotorSport Vision is the operator of several national categories on both two and four wheels, including British Superbikes, and open wheel championships such as the GB3 and GB4 Championships.

 It also previously ran the Formula Palmer Audi and FIA Formula Two Championships.

 Its MSV Racing arm administers 27 other racing categories including club level single-seaters, saloons, sports cars and prototypes.
 It runs over 45 motor racing events each season at circuits across the UK, whilst also running the UK round of the Formula E Championship.